 City Roots Pumpkin Dry Cider (4.8%)

-This offering from City Roots (formerly known as Harpoon Craft Cider) is fresh, crisp and dry, with a touch of sweetness, but no real pumpkin flavor or notable spices.
-It’s extremely light in color and had a pleasant medium fizz to it.
+This offering from City Roots (formerly known as Harpoon Craft Cider) is fresh, crisp, and dry, with a touch of sweetness but no real pumpkin flavor or notable spices.
+It’s extremely light in color and has a pleasant medium fizz to it.
 A solid cider, but this one didn’t really taste like fall to us at all.

 Ace Pumpkin (5.0%)